shruta99-cse/campus-pass-swift/README.md

 # Welcome to your Lovable project
 # Campus Pass – iOS App (Swift)

+“Campus Pass is an iOS app that simplifies campus entry management by letting students request passes and admins approve them with ease.

 Campus Pass is a mobile application designed to **simplify campus access management**.
 It allows students and staff to request, approve, and track campus passes easily.
+Why I Built It

+Solves manual campus pass problems
+Practice building real mobile workflows
+Strengthened knowledge of SwiftUI

+This helps communicate your learning goals and intentions behind the project.
+Recruiters call this storytelling and it matters

 ## 🛠 Features
 - User authentication (Sign up / Login)